iBrajinovic/hw_pwm/README.md

 # About

 This is a hardware PWM generator for the RPi(4 in my case).
 In my case, the software simulated PWM was not percise enough and I had to use the PWM chip inside the RPi to generate a real, reliable PWM signal.
+It has the ability to increment by 1 or by 0.1.

+# Requirements

+Before working with the hardware pwm, you need to edit the config.txt file that is located on the SD card of the RPi.
+I didn't have success in editing it live so I had to edit it by inserting the card in my laptop.
+Once you locate and open the config.txt file, insert this line of code `dtoverlay=pwm-2chan`.
+For more info, visit [this website](https://pypi.org/project/rpi-hardware-pwm/).

 ## Pinout